neelotpal-d/Python_STL/README.md

 ## plot_STL

-This is the code to display a binary STL file.
+This is the code to display the object stored in a binary STL file.
 Replace the value of the variable `file_name` with the name/path of your STL file

 ------------------------------